Aki78/GodotCPUDesign/README.md

 ## Introduction
 A simple logic gate simulator in Godot Version 3.5.

-The Browser version can be used on  [https://aki78.itch.io/gdlogic](https://aki78.itch.io/gdlogic) , however, the save option currently might not work.
+The Browser version can be used on  [https://aki78.itch.io/gdlogic](https://aki78.itch.io/gdlogic) , however, the save option currently might not work on the browser version.

 ## Key Bindings